 I’m not even joking.
 Did you know Trump literally makes his aides go around the room and say something nice about him before they start meetings?
 Come, which of you shall we say doth love us most?

-Octopuses would be fine: octopus is a Greek word extracted into English and thus is both English and Greek in some sense.
+Octopuses would be fine, because octopus is a Greek word extracted into English and thus is both English and Greek.
 We can, therefore, form the plural according to either language, but personally I think English plurals on Greek words are ugly, and thus prefer ‘octopodes’.
-‘Octopi’ is just a piece of pseudo-learned nonsense and should not be used in any circumstances: it’s a Latin plural that assumes ‘octopus’ must be a Latin word because octo is common to both languages.
+‘Octopi’ is just a piece of pseudo-learned nonsense and should not be used in any circumstances: it’s a Latin plural that assumes ‘octopus’ must be a Latin word because octo is common to both languages, and thus has tried to make a Latin plural on a Greek/English word.
 Here’s a nice lady from Mirriam-Webster to back me up.

 My customer had, rather touchingly, spelt it ‘enucleartion’, which I feel out to be the term for removing an extraneous eye that one only has from being exposed to large amounts of radiation, like the many-eyed fish in Springfield.